-RHTP’s Contraceptive Technologies program seeks to improve and protect the availability of safe and effective contraception.
+For 25 years RHTP’s Contraceptive Technologies program sought to improve and protect the availability of safe and effective contraception.
 Contraception works to prevent unintended pregnancies and some contraceptive technologies also protect against HIV and sexually transmitted infections (STIs) as well.
 In addition to these health protections, the ability to control one’s fertility affects numerous aspects of a person’s life.
 Women who cannot plan the timing and spacing of their children may be limited in pursuing their educational and economic goals, providing the kind of home they want for themselves and their families, sustaining the relationships they desire, and more.

 Contraception comes in both hormonal and non-hormonal forms.
 Since the US Food and Drug Administration approved the first birth control pill in 1960, millions of Americans have used hormonal contraception in its various forms – pills, patches, rings, injections, implants, and intrauterine devices (IUDs).
 IUDs and implants are sometimes referred to as long-acting reversible contraceptive (LARCs).